RF-UV-11/Image-Captioning/README.md

    - Access the Kaggle notebook interface.

 2. **Import Notebook**
-   - Upload the `image_captioning.ipynb` notebook to your Kaggle environment.
+   - Upload the `image-captioning-attention-cnn-rnn.ipynb` notebook to your Kaggle environment.

 3. **Install Dependencies**
    - Ensure that required dependencies are installed in the Kaggle notebook environment.
 Use `!pip install <package>` commands within the notebook to install any missing packages.